AmsterdamUMC/R-course-homework/README.md

 Across six assignments, you will:

-1. Introduction & patient data – reading, wrangling, plotting
+1. **Introduction & patient data**: reading, wrangling, plotting
-2. Penguins – exploratory data analysis and visualisation
+2. **Penguins**: exploratory data analysis and visualisation
-3. COVID – loops, conditionals, moving averages, flags
+3. **COVID**: loops, conditionals, moving averages, flags
-4. World development – exploring GDP, life expectancy, and CO₂ emissions
+4. **World development** – exploring GDP, life expectancy, and CO₂ emissions
-5. Statistics with penguins – intro to t-tests, ANOVA, effect sizes, diagnostics
+5. **Statistics with penguins**: intro to t-tests, ANOVA, effect sizes, diagnostics

 Assignment 5 is intentionally a bit more in-depth to provide a gentle introduction to statistics in R.